-Before the IEA, he was a Senior Econometrician at the Commodity Futures Trading Commission (CFTC) in Washington DC where he provided analytical and policy-related assistance to the Office of the Chief Economist and Office of the Chairman.
-His research involved issues related to the microstructure of the futures market, price discovery, and the role of speculators in futures markets and commodity index trading, especially in energy markets.
-He was also on the faculty of the Carey Business School of Johns Hopkins University, where he taught graduate level courses in derivatives, investments and risk management.
+Before joining the IEA, he was a Senior Econometrician at the U.S. Commodity Futures Trading Commission (CFTC) in Washington D.C. where he provided analytical and policy-related assistance to the Office of the Chief Economist and Office of the Chairman.
+He was also on the faculty of the Carey Business School of the Johns Hopkins University where he taught graduate level courses in derivatives, investments and risk management.

 Bahattin Buyuksahin holds a Ph.D. in Economics from American University, Washington D.C.